Polaritonic Bloch's Theorem beyond the Long-Wavelength Approximation

-Together, these observations indicate that, at the level of expectation values, the single-mode, long-wavelength term dominates, in line with common approximations used in molecular polaritonics, even for crystalline materials in cavities.
-Remarkably, this dominance—and the apparent validity of the long-wavelength approximation in extended crystalline systems—emerges naturally within the single-photon approximation, as a direct consequence of the Bloch-like structure of the polaritonic wave functions.
+These observations indicate that, at the level of expectation values, the single-mode, long-wavelength term dominates, in line with common approximations used in molecular polaritonics, even for crystals in cavities.
+Remarkably, this dominance—and the apparent validity of the LWA in extended crystalline systems—emerges naturally within the single-photon approximation, as a direct consequence of the Bloch-like structure of the wave functions.

 A similar trend was observed by Ying and co-workers \cite{Ying_2024}, who reported only minor contributions from off-resonant modes to vibrationally resolved rate constants, highlighting that multimode corrections can often be subleading.
-At the same time, it is important to note that the small expectation value of $\langle\hat{A}_{\rm obl}\rangle$ does not preclude a potentially significant impact on the material density of states once the coupled light-matter Schrödinger equation is fully solved, as shown by Ribeiro \cite{Ribeiro_2022}, who found substantial modifications in the density of states when including multiple modes.
+At the same time, a small expectation value of $\langle{\hat{A}_{\rm obl}}\rangle$ does not preclude a potentially significant impact on the material density of states once the coupled light-matter Schrödinger equation is fully solved, as shown by Ribeiro \cite{Ribeiro_2022}, who found substantial modifications in the density of states when including multiple modes.
 In this sense, our findings are complementary rather than contradictory: they demonstrate that a formally robust, parameter-free treatment can quantify the direct photonic contribution of oblique modes, while leaving open the possibility of non-negligible material response in a full multimode treatment.
 Crucially, this framework is fully general and readily compatible with periodic ab initio cavity QED methods, such as Hartree-Fock, density-functional and correlated approaches, enabling systematic exploration of multimode effects in realistic materials.

-The expectation value of the diamagnetic term $\braket{\hat{\mathbf{A}}^{2}_{\mathrm{obl}}}$ is dominated by two divergent terms (see Equations \ref{eq:MET_5} and \ref{eq:MET_6} in section \ref{subsec1_met} of Methods \ref{sec:MET}).
+The expectation value of the diamagnetic term $\braket{\hat{\mathbf{A}}^{2}_{\mathrm{obl}}}$ is dominated by two divergent terms (see Equations \ref{eq:MET_5} and \ref{eq:MET_6} in Materials and Methods M1 \cite{methods}).
 The latter occur in the limit $k_{\parallel} \rightarrow +\infty$ and are independent of the cavity resonance frequency or the operating temperature.
 In other words, this is a genuine ultraviolet-type divergence arising solely from the multimode character of the cavity field, rather than from experimental conditions.

 However, both integrals diverge as $\sqrt{k_{\parallel}^{2}+k_{z}^{2}}$.
 Consequently, even without applying the LWA along the cavity axis, the spatial dependence of the diamagnetic term vanishes.
 This is because the same divergent factor multiplies $\sin^{2}(k_{z}z)$ and $\cos^{2}(k_{z}z)$ , and their sum eliminates any $z$-dependence according to the fundamental trigonometric identity.